DataFire/Integrations/integrations/generated/ritekit/README.md

 ### v1.images.logo.get
 Returns a company logo based on website domain.
 If the logo is not in our database yet, it will be extracted from the site on the fly.
 White logo background is automatically removed to make the logo look better on color backgrounds.

+Note: It is not possible to access our company logo API publicly without authentication.
+If you wish to do so, you have to create proxy on your own server that calls our API from the server side.

 ```js
 ritekit.v1.images.logo.get({